doeixd/Open-Commerce-Standard/docs/webhooks.md

 A set of discoverable endpoints for creating and managing subscriptions, following standard REST patterns.

-*   `POST /webhook_subscriptions`
+*   `POST /webhooks`
     *   **Request Body:** `{ "url": "https://api.thirdparty.com/webhook", "events": ["order.created", "order.shipped"] }`
     *   **Response Body:** `{ "id": "sub_123", "url": "...", "events": [...], "secret": "whsec_..." }`
     *   The `secret` is used by the subscriber to verify the HMAC signature on incoming webhooks.

-*   `GET /webhook_subscriptions`
+*   `GET /webhooks`
     *   Lists all active subscriptions for the authenticated user/system.

-*   `DELETE /webhook_subscriptions/{id}`
+*   `DELETE /webhooks/{id}`
     *   Removes a subscription.

-This approach makes the entire webhook system discoverable, manageable, and secure, fitting perfectly within the OCS philosophy.
+This approach makes the entire webhook system discoverable, manageable, and secure, fitting perfectly within the OCP philosophy.

 ### Conclusion

 You are correct to question the relationship between `actions` and webhooks.
 While `actions` are a powerful tool for building interactive, state-driven clients, **they are not a substitute for webhooks.**

 Webhooks are the industry-standard solution for asynchronous, server-to-server event notification.
-Formalizing them within the OCS spec is not just a good idea; it is **essential** for enabling the rich, automated, and interconnected commerce ecosystem that OCS aims to create.
+Formalizing them within the OCP spec is not just a good idea; it is **essential** for enabling the rich, automated, and interconnected commerce ecosystem that OCP aims to create.